yh15kla9/github-lesser-known-programming-languages/README.md

 # Awesome programming languages
-The list of programming languages that you might be interested in.
+The list of lesser-known programming languages that you might be interested in.

 ## Contents
 # A: